Search results for:

 The "Laughter" part of the heading above refers to this:

 This is the other set of magnets we have on our fridge.
 I like it, so I thought I would include it in our concluding paragraph just for fun.
-Also, the mustache isn’t so much of a magnet, as a very strong sticker that will permanently remain right where it is for eternity.
-I say (or write, rather) this often, but the Hostwinds Team is a bunch of goofballs who happen to be serious about being generous.
+Also, the mustache isn't so much of a magnet as a mighty sticker that will permanently remain right where it is for eternity.
+I say (or write, instead) this often.
+Still, the Hostwinds Team is a bunch of goofballs who happen to be serious about being generous.
 We are also serious about being of service to our community.
-We are givers, and we promise to give you nothing but the best in regard to support, products, services, and hardware throughout your entire web hosting experience.
-(Dad joke to bring us home:) I’m going to bounce, folks.
+We are givers, and we promise to give you nothing but the best regarding support, products, services, and hardware throughout your entire web hosting experience.
+(Dad joke to bring us home:) I'm going to bounce, folks.
 See you in the blog world tomorrow!

 Written by Hostwinds Team / January 6, 2019